 Biomolecular NMR

-NMR generally lacks the sensitivity to detect signals from quantities of samples that are generally available, so biomolecules are often enriched in 13C and/or 15N to detect signal in a reasonable amount of time.
-Deuterium is often incorporated into proteins or complexes greater than ~35 KDa in size to reduce line-broadening effects brought about from 1H-1H dipolar relaxation.
-Over the years, advances in isotope-labeling strategies, have expanded the size of macromolecules and the types of detailed information available for study.
+NMR generally lacks the sensitivity to detect useful signals from unlabeled sample, therefore biomolecules are often required to be enriched in 13C and/or 15N for analyses.
+Deuterium is often incorporated to simplify spectra or to alter relaxation effects so that the necessary spectroscopic information may be acquired.
+Over the years, advances in isotope-labeling strategies have expanded the size of macromolecules and the types of detailed information available for study.

 Related Applications